rancher/os/docs/running-rancheros/server/install-to-disk/index.md

 ## Installing RancherOS to Disk
 ---
 RancherOS comes with a simple installer that will install RancherOS on a given target disk.
 To install RancherOS on a new disk, you can use the `rancheros-install` [command]({{site.baseurl}}/docs/rancheros-tools/rancheros-install).
+Before installing, you'll need to have already [booted RancherOS from iso]({{site.baseurl}}/docs/running-rancheros/workstation/boot-from-iso).
+Please be sure to pick the `rancheros.iso` from our release [page](https://github.com/rancherio/os/releases).

 ### Using `rancheros-install` to Install RancherOS